DS4PS/cpp-527-fall-2020/schedule.md

 **Post your ideas or solutions on YellowDig:**

-Share your ideas about these problems with your classmates.
-Or share another animation that you found that uses loops.
+Share your ideas about solutions to these problems with your classmates.

+Or alternatively, share another animation you can create using loops.

 <a class="uk-button uk-button-primary" href="{{page.canvas.yellowdig_url}}">YELLOWDIG</a>